It was a Sunday.

 Thrive Architect is a reboot of the original ‘Thrive Content Builder’, which quickly became the standard WordPress page builder plugin for marketers on it’s release back in 2014.

 Of course, Thrive Content Builder didn’t come without it’s drawbacks, and this vastly improved iteration is a chance for the ambivalent plugin to make a comeback, and ultimately win back the hearts (and wallets) of countless online marketers.

-Beaver Builder is a widely-used front-end visual page builder for Wordpress, also offering a dedicated theme and theme builder (as of very recently) to work alongside it.
+Beaver Builder is a widely-used front-end visual page builder for WordPress, also offering a dedicated WordPress theme and theme builder (as of very recently) to work alongside it.

 Unlike it’s competitors, Beaver Builder seems to have a strong foothold in the developer community, promising site builders and their clients a platform to create and design websites without the usual headaches.